Vertopal

 2. Select AVS Tools

-Check the file preview quickly and use AVS to VDA tools if you need to change the conversion settings.
+Check the preview and configure AVS to VDA tools before proceeding.

 3. Download Your VDA